HOW WE ARE FUNDED

 Artist in Residence at HMP Grendon is supported by the Marie-Louise von Motesiczky Charitable Trust.

-Artist in Residence at HMP Spring Hill is funded by the Rothschild Foundation.
+Artist in Residence at HMP Spring Hill is supported by the Rothschild Foundation.

 Ikon’s work in regional primary schools is supported by the Creative Connections consortium.